A selection of our most

 All of our dairy suppliers are certified bio-dynamic – which is a step beyond organic and therefore our Paris Creek Farms brand is made from 100% bio-dynamic milk and is not in conversion milk.

 Raw milk is milk that has not been pasteurised or otherwise treated to remove bacteria.
 It is currently illegal to sell or buy raw milk for human consumption anywhere in Australia.
 This position follows two extensive studies by Food Safety Australia & New Zealand (FSANZ) where the conclusion was that raw milk is an unsafe product and therefore should not be authorised for sale in Australia.
 The only raw milk products which are allowed in Australia are some hard cheeses where the process of making the cheese delivers a similar result as would happen if the milk had been pasteurised.

-As a result of these regulations all our milk range is pasteurised but, as with all our products, our pasteurisation is done as gently as possible while getting the job done properly.
+As a result of these regulations all our milk range is pasteurised but, as with all our products.

 - Can I visit the farm to see how the cows are getting milked?